ThinkPositive0x0/Load_images_into_Klayout/README.md

-# Import_images_into_Klayout
+# Load_images_into_Klayout
-Import optical or SEM images into Klayout gds files.
+Load optical or SEM images into Klayout gds files.

 ## 0. Install the necessary python packages